Updated for April 2018

 Financial advertising tends to emphasise these attributes that are apparently more appealing to men.
 Plus, women often appear in finance adverts as ‘visual props’ rather than active agents, reinforcing the sense that, as a woman, these products ‘aren’t for me’.
 Women’s lower engagement levels with products like pensions and ISAs compounds the economic disadvantage women face.
 Our CEO Romi has written an article addressing this, and giving some suggestions for how women can make the most of their money.

 How PensionBee is doing things differently

 At PensionBee we’re doing things differently.
 We’re part of a new generation of finance companies that are making it easier for everyone to take control of their finances.
-Our aim is to make pensions more customer-friendly, more transparent, and easier to understand.
+Our aim is to make pensions simple, so that everyone can look forward to a happy retirement.
 We’re led by a female CEO who’s committed to designing and marketing products in a way that’s inclusive, and that encourages everyone to save for a happy retirement.